HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 The modality of transitions are needed to represent a prospective plan for a ResearchSubject participating in a Clinical Trial; it supports planning and decision making.
 Generally, patients follow a protocol proscribed path through encounters and activities.
 We have previously described how activities within an encounter can be orchestrated; but this document is intended to summarise approaches for intra-encounter activities.

+We have chosen to use the extensions proposed by [Richardson A, Genyn P Clinical Trial Schedule of Activities Specification Using Fast Healthcare Interoperability Resources Definitional Resources: Mixed Methods Study JMIR Med Inform 2025;13:e71430](https://medinform.jmir.org/2025/1/e71430/PDF) - henceforth referred to as MMS.
+The authors have kindly agreed for their work to be utilised as part of the IG, with the qualification that full recognition for the work shall remain theirs alone.

 If we take a simple example; the progression of a patient in a study design - the following example provides an illustration

 ```mermaid